 Milena Mareva is Canada's admissions counselor for Wellesley College.
 Watch her video as she explains the benefits of a women's college for us and why students should be considering her institution.
-Please share her video using the social media links next to her video with your friends and family!
+Please share her page and presentation using the social media links next to her video with your friends and family!

 Wellesley is a liberal arts and sciences college that offers more than 50 majors; hundreds of funded internships around the world; and hundreds of opportunities to do research, engage with communities, and collaborate with leaders around that same world.
 Our professors are supernaturally talented people who are also grounded and generous and dedicated to your advancement.

 We make Wellesley possible: We meet 100 percent of calculated need for admitted students (and the majority of our students receive financial aid).
 Our average aid award—which doesn’t have to be repaid! — is $47,000.
 The result is a fantastically talented, socio-economically diverse student body.
 Also, there’s no fee to apply to Wellesley.

 Oh, and did we mention you'll become a part of the world's most powerful women's network?
 It’s global, it’s interconnected, and it is, frankly, awe-inspiring.
 It’s tens of thousands of women who graduated from Wellesley and want to support the next generation of Wellesley women.